norapatches/ianthine/README.md

 - [ClickUp](https://app.clickup.com/9012231275/home)

 ## Project Description
-**'Stickman'** is a simple 2D *platformer* video game, where the player controls a stick figure.
+**Ianthine** is a simple 2D *platformer* video game, where the player controls a stick figure.
 The game has an **overworld stage** and several individual **level stage**s.
 The player unlocks access to new levels on the overworld as progressing with finishing prior ones.
 The level stages have **checkpoints** where the player can respawn.
 The game has a **pause screen** both on the overworld and the level stages where the player can exit the game or resume gameplay.

 ### Overworld
 There are **nodes** and **paths** on the overworld that represent **level stage**s and the progression between them.
 A new path only becomes available to traverse if a previous level stage has been finished.